Sarika9312/AutoPromptLab/README.md

 ## 🎯 Overview

-AutoPromptLab is a comprehensive AI testing and benchmarking platform that enables developers and AI engineers to:
+AutoPromptLab is a comprehensive AI testing and benchmarking platform powered by **Google Gemini API (100% FREE)** that enables developers and AI engineers to:

-- **Test prompts** across multiple LLM providers simultaneously
+- **Test prompts** using Google Gemini AI
-- **Upload and query PDFs** using advanced Retrieval-Augmented Generation (RAG)
+- **Upload and query PDFs** using Retrieval-Augmented Generation (RAG) with text-based matching
-- **Compare AI model performance** with detailed metrics and visualizations
+- **Benchmark AI performance** with detailed metrics and visualizations
 - **Generate workflow documentation** for any task using AI

-Built with modern web technologies and designed for scalability, AutoPromptLab provides an intuitive interface for working with cutting-edge AI models.
+Built with modern web technologies and designed for scalability, AutoPromptLab provides an intuitive interface for working with cutting-edge AI models **at zero cost**.

 ## ✨ Features

 ### 🧪 Prompt Tester
-- Test prompts simultaneously across OpenAI GPT, Google Gemini, and Anthropic Claude
+- Test prompts using Google Gemini AI (FREE)
-- Side-by-side response comparison
+- Real-time response generation
 - Automatic scoring (accuracy, creativity, coherence)
 - Real-time latency tracking
 - Interactive radar charts for score visualization